640 miles (1032 km) | |

 FlixBus is one of the most popular low-cost travel companies in Europe.
 Founded in Germany, FlixBus has expanded its services throughout Europe and even to the United States, giving travelers in both continents the option to take a long-distance travel at an affordable price.
 FlixBus also operates overnight travel on select routes throughout Europe.
 FlixBus offers only the Standard ticket for all its routes, which allows you to bring one carry-on bag and one checked bag per person.
 Additional fees apply for bringing extra luggage and making specific seat reservations, such as if you want to book an Extra Seat, Table Seat or the Panorama Seat.
 Standard amenities onboard include free Wi-Fi, power outlets to charge your phone, tablet or laptop during long travel journeys, extra legroom, luggage space and toilets.

-The fastest way to travel from London to Prague is by flight, which requires on average 2 h of travel time.
+The quickest way to travel to Prague from London is by flight, which takes on average 1 h 50 min compared to other travel options that take longer:

 The London to Prague distance is around 640 miles (1032 km).